Quantumness and thermodynamic uncertainty relation of finite-time Otto cycle: system

 The Langevin equation for the classical heat bath is written as

-In the right-hand side of the first line of Eq.~\eqref{eq:QCL}, there is a positional thermostat that cannot exist in classical physics, Eq.~\eqref{eq:CL}.
+On the right-hand side of the first line of Eq.~\eqref{eq:QCL}, there is a positional thermostat that cannot exist in classical physics, Eq.~\eqref{eq:CL}.
 This additional thermostat originates from the condition of a completely positive map, which ensures the positive definiteness of density matrix $\hat \rho(t)$ for any Hamiltonian~\cite{Breuer2006TheTheory}.
-Since work is either extracted or exerted through potential that depends on the position, the positional thermostat leads to interesting differences between the two Otto cycles in the short-time limit, which is discussed in Set.~\ref{result}.
+Since work is either extracted or exerted through the potential that depends on the position, the positional thermostat leads to interesting differences between the two Otto cycles in the short-time limit, which are discussed in Set.~\ref{result}.